-The Health and Care Professions Council (HCPC) seeks to regulate in an open, transparent and proportionate manner.
-The circumstances and outcome of fitness to practise (FTP) proceedings are matters of legitimate public interest and we publish most of the FTP decisions that are made about those we regulate.
+- The Health and Care Professions Council (HCPC) seeks to regulate in an open, transparent and proportionate manner.
+The circumstances and outcome of fitness to practise (FTP) proceedings are matters of legitimate public interest and we publish most of the FTP decisions that are made about those we regulate. - 2.
 The HCPC has a statutory duty under Article 22 of the Health and Social Work Professions Order 2001 (the Order) to publish particulars of certain orders and decisions made by Practice Committee Panels.
 That Article also gives us the discretion to disclose any information about a person's fitness to practise where we consider disclosure to be in the public interest.
-The HCPC is also subject to the Data Protection Act 1998 and the Freedom of Information Act 2000 which impose specific duties in respect of information disclosure.
+The HCPC is also subject to the Data Protection Act 1998 and the Freedom of Information Act 2000 which impose specific duties in respect of information disclosure. - 3.
 The publication of FTP decisions provides valuable information about the standards expected of registrants, assists service users to make informed choices and helps to maintain public confidence in the professions we regulate.
 It is consistent with our statutory function of setting and maintaining standards for those professions, with the objective of protecting the public.
 However a balance must be struck.
-Whilst the publication of FTP decisions will generally be in the public interest, the HCPC must take account of the rights of registrants and others involved in proceedings and the risk of harm that may arise from the disclosure or non-disclosure of information.
+Whilst the publication of FTP decisions will generally be in the public interest, the HCPC must take account of the rights of registrants and others involved in proceedings and the risk of harm that may arise from the disclosure or non-disclosure of information. - 4.
 What we publish must be accurate, relevant and proportionate.
+Furthermore, the level of detail published and the length of time it remains publicly available must be proportionate, striking a fair balance between the public interest objectives highlighted above and fairness to all participants involved in the process.
 For that reason, FTP decisions that are published on the HCPC website will normally be removed from the website within the timescales set out below.
 The published versions of FTP decisions are also likely to be redacted or contain anonymised information.
 For example, normally, we do not identify witnesses by name in FTP decisions.